CrewAI Hierarchical Agents: Manager-Worker Orchestration

 )

-# These tasks can run in parallel after data collection
+# These tasks run after data collection; in hierarchical mode the manager

 quant_task = Task(